 I live in San Francisco, and I went out for groceries today.
 Approximately half of the people I saw either were wearing no masks or wearing them improperly.

 A mask marketed to the general public is intended to protect others.
-It isn’t likely to protect the wearer from much, but if you’re unknowingly carrying COVID-19 and you sneeze, cough, speak or yawn it should create a barrier which will prevent most or all of the damp, potentially dangerous microbes from reaching others.
+Although the level of protection provided to the wearer is debatable, if you’re unknowingly carrying COVID-19 and you sneeze, cough, speak or yawn, a good quality mask should create a barrier which will prevent most or all of the damp, potentially dangerous microbes from reaching others.
 The rule about staying six feet from others still applies.

 (Note: We’re still ordered to stay in isolation if we’re ill or there’s reason to believe we may have a current infection.)